Command & Conquer 3: Kane's Wrath: Plot

 In the first act of the campaign (set shortly after the conclusion of Firestorm), Kane enters a bunker deep in the underground, apparently healed of all injury save for his face mask.
 He instructs LEGION to incite the Rio Insurrection by taking out the GDI presence in the area and giving Kane a substantial number of followers.
 After the player succeeds, Kane informs the player of his plan to reunite the Nod splinter factions.
 Since he cannot risk revealing himself to the world yet, he chooses Brother Marcion, the leader of the "new" Black Hand to convey Kane's will to the Brotherhood in his stead (since Marcion had Anton Slavik assassinated).
-The player is then commanded to drive Marcion out and capture him.
+The player is then commanded to destroy Marcion's stronghold in Australia and capture him.
 Brought before Kane, Marcion comes back into the fold of the Brotherhood as Kane reveals himself to him, and removes his face mask, showing a completely scar-free face.
-Kane then orders the player to destroy a Liquid Tiberium facility in the Australian Outback as a 'grand gesture' to the remaining splinter factions to rejoin him, turning the continent into a Yellow Zone in the process.
+Kane then orders the player to destroy a liquid Tiberium facility in the Australian Outback as a 'grand gesture' to the remaining splinter factions to rejoin him, resulting in massive Tiberium fallout across Australia.
 Kane deactivates LEGION and begins to build Nod into a superpower.